mkdegucena/Infor-Script/README.md

 # Infor-Script

 Script to migrate dummy data to z3n-infortest.
+I use python3.

 Set the configuration.json